 According to FDA Adverse Event Reports, use of SGLT2 inhibitors for diabetes has been associated with patients developing diabetic ketoacidosis, or too much acid in the blood.
 The FDA issued a Drug Safety Communication warning diabetes patients using SGLT2 inhibitors to watch for signs of ketoacidosis such as difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue or sleepiness.
 The warning was issued after 20 cases of ketoacidosis were identified in the FDA’s Database of Adverse Events related to the use of diabetes medications known as SGLT2 inhibitors such as Invokana and Invokamet.

 An update to that communication indicates that severe infections might develop as a result of that ketoacidosis.
 Reports show that several patients taking SGLT2 inhibitors contracted urinary tract infections which then progressed to become life-threatening blood infections (urosepsis) as well as infections of the kidneys (pyelonephritis).
+At least one study suggests that genital mycotic infections resulting in the need for circumcision may be related to the use of Invokana.

 In addition, we have spoken with experts who are concerned that Invokana may cause kidney failure.
 Because these drugs use the kidneys to lower blood sugar, they put extra stress on the kidneys, can increase the risk of kidney failure.